KitaGaither/KitaGaither/README.md

 Peace! ✌🏽

 ## Hobbies 😜:
-Traveling
-Singing
-Dancing
+Traveling,
+Singing,
+Dancing,
-Trying new foods
+Trying new foods,
-Astrology
+Astrology,
-Supernatural books,documentaries and movies.
+and Supernatural books,documentaries and movies.

 ## Advice: 🤔
-Stay curious
+Stay curious ||
-Become a voracious reader of anything to do with software engineering Be kind to yourself
+Become a voracious reader of anything to do with software engineering ||
+Be kind to yourself ||
-Take baby steps
+Take baby steps ||
-One percent better everyday!
+One percent better everyday! ||
 Just keep swimming! 🐠🦈🐟